phil-inc/admiral/README.md

 ![Releases Actions Status](https://github.com/phil-inc/admiral/workflows/Releases/badge.svg)
 ![Tags Actions Status](https://github.com/phil-inc/admiral/workflows/Tags/badge.svg)

-Admiral is a lightweight service inspired by Kubewatch.
-It evolved out of a need for extra observability of AWS EKS Fargate.
+Admiral is an in-memory service evolved out of a need for extra observability of AWS EKS Fargate.
 Lack of control & vision of the `kubelet` necessitates more consistent testing and reporting.